 Bali offers a huge choice of attractions from glittering temples to ancient wonders, including the following…

-Bali's most important temple after Pura Besakih, this temple (also known as Pura Ulun Danu, Pura Batur or Pura Bat) is dedicated to the goddess of the lake, Ida Bhatari Dewi Danu.
-Read more about Pura Ulun Danu Batur…
+Pura Ulun Danu Batur — Discover Bali's most important temple after Pura Besakih.
+The temple (also known as Pura Ulun Danu, Pura Batur or Pura Bat) is dedicated to the goddess of the lake, Ida Bhatari Dewi Danu.

-Explore one of Bali's oldest and largest ancient monuments.
-Ponder the significance of the 10 candis or shrines that sit in 7m-high sheltered niches cut into the cliff face (above photo).
-Read more about Gunung Kawi…
+Gunung Kawi — Explore one of Bali's oldest and largest ancient monuments.
+Ponder the significance of the 10 candis or shrines that sit in 7m-high sheltered niches cut into the cliff face.

 Browse market stalls, trinket stores and chic boutiques then cool-off with a cold drink at an open-air café and restaurant – try the beautifully sited Café Lotus, which sits in front of the Pura Saraswati temple and water garden.

 In the evening enjoy a dance performance in the dramatic setting of the elegant Puri Saren Agung (Royal Palace).
-Read more about Ubud…
+More about Ubud…

 Find more sights and attractions in Bali…